ldi-github/shirates-stub/docs/markdown/quick-start.md

 ## Opening project

-1. Open shirates-stub project (double-click on build.gradle.kts)
+1. Open `shirates-stub` project (right click on `build.gradle.kts` and open with IntelliJ IDEA).
-1. Wait for a while until background tasks finish.
+2. Wait for a while until background tasks finish.
 It takes minutes.

 <br>